rystraum/rystraum-com/src/posts/2020-05-20-ssl-commands.md

 ## Creating a .pfx file from .crt files

 Azure requires a pfx file to add to the Application Gateway which will act as our SSL termination endpoint.
+Azure requires that the pfx file be password protected.

 ```
 openssl pkcs12 -export -out mobileapp.deped.gov.ph.pfx -inkey ../mobileapp.deped.gov.ph.key -in mobileapp_deped_gov_ph.crt -certfile DigiCertCA.crt -certfile TrustedRoot.crt